intel/intel-extension-for-transformers/workflows/chatbot/README.md

 you could also indicate `--peft` to switch peft method in P-tuning, Prefix tuning, Prompt tuning, LLama Adapter, LORA, see https://github.com/huggingface/peft

 add option "--use_fast_tokenizer False" when using latest transformers if you meet failure in llama fast tokenizer
+for llama, The `tokenizer_class` in `tokenizer_config.json` should be changed from `LLaMATokenizer` to `LlamaTokenizer`

 ## 2. Multi-node Fine-tuning